 In addition, the attorney is required to “claim the attorney-client privilege” (that is, refuse to disclose the privileged communications) whenever anyone seeks to get him/her to disclose them.8

 Example: Nicole is a college student who earns a little pocket money by selling marijuana.
-Eventually she is arrested and charged with sales of a controlled substance.
+Eventually she is arrested and charged with Health & Safety Code 11352 HS - sales of a controlled substance.

 Nicole has never been involved with the criminal justice system before and is terrified.
 She hires Robert, an experienced criminal defense attorney.
 But she is reluctant to tell him the truth about her marijuana sales, for fear that he might disclose this information if she fires him.